glklimmer/bevy_behave/README.md

 If you respond with a success or failure from the observer you can treat the event as a conditional test as part of a control flow node.
 Alternatively, you can use it to trigger a side effect and respond later from another system.
 Just make sure to copy the `BehaveCtx` so you can generate a success or failure event at your leisure.

-##### Example

-Have a look at the [chase example](https://github.com/RJ/bevy_behave/blob/main/examples/chase.rs) to see how these are used.
+> Have a look at the [chase example](https://github.com/RJ/bevy_behave/blob/main/examples/chase.rs) to see how these are used.

 ### Utility components

-`bevy_behave` provides these components you can add to your task nodes for convenience:
+For your convenience:

 #### Triggering completion after a timeout